AviTS/capstone2-frontend/README.md

 I utilized the Google Books API (https://developers.google.com/books) for all the book data I needed.
 This included all the basic book information, such as title, author(s), genre(s), book description, among other things.
 After the initial Google Books API call, I took the specific information I needed for the app and added it to the PostgreSQL database.

 For the frontend, I utilized React.js, and for CSS, I used React Bootstrap.
+I created a single file to 'gather' all the data from any backend API calls.
+Although not necessary, it significantly helped in me organizing my code in that it kept all the frontend and backend stuff separate from each other and in a single file.

-For the database, I used PostgreSQL.
+For the database, I used PostgreSQL (in SQL).

+For deployment, I used GitHub and Heroku.

+Tech Stack Summary:
+1. Backend: Node.js + Express.js
+2. Frontend: React.js + React Bootstrap (CSS)
+3. Database: PostgreSQL
+4. Deployment: Github + Heroku
+5. Testing: Jest
+6. Misc: dotenv, jwt, bcrypt, axios, React Router, and jsonschema.